alextxu/alextxu.github.io/index.md

 ## About Me

 I am a senior undergraduate student at Carnegie Mellon University majoring in Artificial Intelligence.
+I am currently applying for PhD programs for the Fall 2024 admission cycle.

+I am currently working with Professor Louis-Philippe Morency's MultiComp Lab on a low-resource knowledge distillation project.
+Previously, I worked on a social norms modeling project with Professor Reid Simmons, where we tracked social norms violations in real-time in realistic applications with reinforcement learning agents.

 ## Research Interests